Insurance Agent Outbound Benchmarks for 2026

 Warm-lead benchmarks depend heavily on source and recency.
 Same-day callbacks on inbound form fills perform dramatically better than week-old aged leads.
 EverQuote's research on inbound-call leads underscores the recency premium.

-Where the average agency loses ground
+Where does the average agency lose ground against the benchmark?

 A producer's dial pool has 3-6 numbers quietly flagged across major carriers.
 Answer rate drops 2-3 points.
 The agency compensates by dialing harder instead of fixing the pool.
 Over 90 days this looks like a pitch problem but is a deliverability problem.